najibshah/excellence-frontend/README.md

 todo - restructure schema to have all board panels and tasks data in single document for performance

+lack of state and context, had to prioritize tasks, finish app first then remove prop-drilling.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).